Kartore/spritore/README.md

 }
 ```

-See the [`spritore` crate README](crates/spritore-cli/README.md) for feature
+See the [`spritore` crate README](crates/spritore-cli/README.md) for Cargo
-selection and the low-level [`spritore-core` README](crates/spritore-core/README.md)
+features and the [`spritore-core` README](crates/spritore-core/README.md) for
-for direct core usage.
+the lower-level API.

-## Compression
+## Build modes

-The default compression mode uses Zopfli for smaller downloads.
-Pass
+The default mode prioritizes smaller PNG files and is intended for final
-`{ fast: true }` to use miniz for faster previews.
-The two modes produce
-different PNG encodings.
-Pixel-identical icons share one rectangle while
-retaining separate index entries.
+assets.
+Set `fast: true` in the JavaScript or Rust API, or pass `--fast` to the
+CLI, when quicker preview generation matters more than file size.

 ## SVG limitations